AI-Druids/NeuroSorter/README.md

-# PySorter Basics
+# NeuroSirter Basics

-Note: This document covers the basic information to use PySorter Beta version
+Note: This document covers the basic information to use NeurSorter Beta version

 ## 1 Dependencies